 ACOS leverages the best combination of hardware and software for maximizing performance.
 Additional hardware streamlines the packet flow and off-loads CPU intensive applications to amplify performance.

 ACOS can leverage switching/routing ASICs for layer 2/3 network processing, SSL ASICs for decryption/encryption, flexible traffic ASICs or FTA (based on FPGA technology to allow reprogramming) and Compression ASICs for HTTP compression.

 The FTA technology not only optimizes flow distribution, it also allows DDoS SYN flood protection, ensuring an attack will add 0% additional CPU utilization required for legitimate traffic processing.
 Today, ACOS can take advantage of the latest processors, which outperform all leading vendors' current choices.

 However, ACOS can capitalize on any new processor architecture as required, due to the fact ACOS virtualizes the processing logic independently of other logic for maximum flexibility.

 ACOS represents a new generation of Application Delivery Controller (ADC).
 While internal architectures differ, a proof point can be found in performance.
-For example, the AX Series 5200-11 platform utilizes the same number of cores to provide over twice the throughput and 3x the transactions per second, in a form factor the size of competitors' latest platforms.
+For example, the Thunder 6430 can deliver over 5 million connections per second and 150 Gbps throughput in a compact 1 RU appliance.